FlexMeasures/flexmeasures/documentation/api/notation.rst

 When POSTing data, FlexMeasures checks this inferred resolution against the required resolution of the sensors that are posted to.
 If these can't be matched (through upsampling), an error will occur.

-GET requests (such as *getMeterData*) return data with a frequency either equal to the resolution that the sensor is configured for (for non-instantaneous sensors), or a default frequency fitting (in our opinion) the requested time interval.
+GET requests (such as */sensors/data*) return data with a frequency either equal to the resolution that the sensor is configured for (for non-instantaneous sensors), or a default frequency befitting (in our opinion) the requested time interval.
 A "resolution" may be specified explicitly to obtain the data in downsampled form, which can be very beneficial for download speed.
 For non-instantaneous sensors, the specified resolution needs to be a multiple of the sensor's resolution, e.g. hourly or daily values if the sensor's resolution is 15 minutes.